Teccii/cherry/README.md

 # Cherry
-Cherry is a WIP UCI compliant chess engine written in Rust.
+Cherry is a UCI chess engine written in Rust.
 Its internals are a modified version of the [`cozy-chess`](https://github.com/analog-hors/cozy-chess) library written by analog-hors.

 ## Features